rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-Session2-intro-to-ceres.md

 ```
 You should see your new directory along with other files and directories that you have in your home directory.

-To view all files and directories (including hidden ones that start with a .) add an option/flag to the ```ls``` command:
+To view all files and directories (including hidden ones that start with a ".") add an option/flag to the ```ls``` command:
 ```bash
 ls -a
 ```
-you will get the same result with
+you will get the same result with:
 ```bash
 ls --all
 ```
 Note that many options are accessible using the long version which always starts with two dashes (--all) or using the abbreviated version which always starts with one dash (-a).

 Also, you can add multiple options to commands:
 ```bash
 ls -alh
 ```
 will show you all files in your working directory in the long listing format (-l) and with file sizes listed in human-readable format (-h).
 The -l option shows you permissions, ownership, size, and last-modified date.

 Here's a key to the long format ls -l:

 ![picture of long format file info](/SCINET-GEOSPATIAL-RESEARCH-WG/images/file-info.png)
 [image source](https://linuxize.com/post/chmod-command-in-linux/)

 We'll come back to how to change file or directory permissions.

+<br><br>

-**What options are available for each command?*
+**What options are available for each command?**

 **man** - to view the reference manual for a command which will show the command format and all the available options.
 ```bash
 man ls
 ```
 So many options!
 Don't worry, you don't have to know all the options for every command.
 To view the entire manual page, use your up/down arrows to scroll or your pg up/pg dn buttons.

 NOTE: If you haven't discovered it already, **YOUR MOUSE DOESN'T WORK AT THE COMMAND LINE!** Notice the -a, -l, and -h on the man page for the ls command.

-To exit/quit the man page
+To exit/quit the man page:
 ```bash
 q
 ```

+<br><br>

 **Change Directory**

 **cd** - change directory

-Move from your home directory into your new directory with
+Move from your home directory into your new directory with:
 ```bash
 cd mynewdirectory
 ```